Disposal Guide for Residents of Lake, Lincoln, McCook, Minnehaha, & Turner Counties

 - Cell phones, Pagers, CBs/ two way radios, Answering machines

-- Televisions (Flat and Tube) and accessories, including:
+- Televisions (Flat, Tube, Projection, and Console) and accessories, including:

 - Cable boxes, DVD players, VCRs, Laser disk players, Remote controls, Video game systems, Video game controls/joysticks